Photo Stories

-Setting up a photo tent off stage from a Make Music Day event in Portland, I was able to make a few black and white large format portraits along with a short audio recording of each musician answering the question “Why Music?”
+Make Music Day in Portland.
+4x5, black and white portraits with a short audio recording of each musician answering the question “Why Music?”

-At a local farmer’s market we invited people to come in to our tent for a portrait and to share a personal story.
+Strangers at a farmer’s market sat for a portrait and shared a personal story.
 Below is one of those stories and a selection of other portraits follows.

 “Warm evenings are spent on the front porch talking with my husband, trying to get privacy from two little girls who aren't yet asleep.
 We talk about my diagnosis, treatment options and what my body will look like after all of the surgeries.
 My husband tells me anything is better than a gravestone.
 I listen to my neighbors laugh and wonder when that will be us again.